netsurf-browser/netsurf/atari/doc/readme.txt

 Greetings & Thanks
 ------------------

+ - AtFact for providing help with resource files & images
  - The MiNT Mailing list, they all helped me a lot!
  - The NetSurf Mailing list guys, especially the Amiga guys.
  - The NetSurf developers that did a great job!